top of page

 1. What are fitness station circuits and what do they entail?

-Circuit training involves sequences of movements that you perform one after the other, with only a brief rest in between.
+Circuit training involves sequences of physical activity that you perform one after the other, with only a brief rest in between.
 A gym timer can be used (for example 30 seconds to 1 minute) to time the movement.
 A 10 to 20-second rest can be incorporated in between exercises before moving to the next station.
 Circuits are a great way to get a full-body workout in a short amount of time, and they can be tailored to meet specific fitness goals for a wide range of ages.

 Fitness circuits are often small physical education stations that students visit, with each station featuring a distinct movement activity.
 For example, one station might have them jumping over hurdles and running through an agility ladder, while another might have them performing bodyweight strength exercises.
 Fitness stations or circuits can be easily tailored to any fitness level, so everyone can participate and see results.
 They can be used as a warm-up, cool-down, or instant activity when you have a few minutes to spare.
 Students can work on their own, with partners, or in small groups while circuit training.